TourBySpot

 Stories, Fun Facts & Local Details

-The Casemates hold more than just architectural and artistic significance; they are steeped in compelling stories.
-Perhaps the most dramatic tale involves the near-destruction of Vyšehrad in November 1744.
-As Prussian troops retreated from Prague, they attempted to blow up the fortress, placing 133 barrels of gunpowder within the Casemates.
-However, three courageous Vyšehrad residents discovered and successfully removed the fuses at the last moment, saving the entire complex from obliteration.
-Their bravery was later rewarded with an annuity from Maria Theresa.
+The Casemates are steeped in intriguing stories.
+One dramatic tale recounts how, in November 1744, Prussian forces attempted to blow up the entire fortress as they retreated from Prague, placing 133 barrels of gunpowder within the Casemates.
+Three brave local men, however, courageously discovered and removed the fuses at the very last moment, saving Vyšehrad from destruction and earning a reward from Empress Maria Theresa.

 Visitor Perspective